Careers360 Logo

 Answer:

 An antibiotic which is effective against most of the common pathogenic bacteria is called a broad-spectrum antibiotic.
-Cefoperazone and Ceftazidime are examples of broad-spectrum antibiotic.
+Cefoperazone and Ceftazidime are examples of broad-spectrum antibiotics.

 Question:12